Who We Are

 Director of Digital Outreach

 Kalie May (she/her) is a writer, theologian, and ordained minister.
-She lives in the greater-Atlanta area with her wife and two kids.
+She lives in the greater-Atlanta area with her partner and two kids.
 Kalie has been part of LGBTQ+ activism bringing awareness of the legalized discrimination queer and trans students face at religious universities.
-She is currently finishing her Master of Divinity emphasizing in Biblical Studies from United Theological Seminary of Twin Cities.
+She received her Master of Divinity from United Theological Seminary of Twin Cities.

 Board Member